 If after doing an introductory course you still think this is the right career for you, you would move on to a certificate level course such as the Certificate in Counselling Skills validated by COSCA.
 You can get a list of accredited courses from the COSCA website (see Contacts section below).

-The third stage would be to complete a Diploma in Counselling course accredited by BACP or COSCA.
+The third stage would be core practitioner training.
+You to complete a minimum level of Diploma in Counselling course accredited by BACP or COSCA.
 These courses can usually be studied full time or part time.
 The course must include 100 hours of supervised placements to allow you to practice your skills.

 Alternatively, if you already have a degree you can study on a COSCA or BACP accredited postgraduate course.